top of page

 The Experimenting Record is a pencil & paper form that incorporates a scientific pattern for planning and reflecting on experiments.
 Students strengthen their problem-solving mindset by focusing on the next step, not the final answer, developing a sense for the iterative nature of learning and letting their thinking evolve through experimentation.
 This practice routine helps students learn how to deal with uncertainty by running experiments, and can easily be added to many activities and projects.

-The Experimenting Record is a good place to start with KiC.
+The Experimenting Record is a great place to start with KiC.

 Download Button.jpg